Who Can Authorize an Autopsy Under California Law?

 Under California law, a hierarchy of people of the power to authorize an autopsy as follows:

 California Gov. Code 27520 sets forth the persons with the power to authorize an autopsy and states:

 The coroner may cause to be performed an autopsy on a decedent, for which an autopsy has already been performed, if the surviving spouse requests him or her to do so in writing.
 If there is no surviving spouse, the coroner may cause an autopsy to be performed if requested to do so in writing by a surviving child or parent, or, if there is no surviving child or parent, the next of kin of the deceased.

 However, just because someone has the power to authorize an autopsy under California law does not mean that permission is required in every circumstance.

-When Must An Autopsy Be Performed
+When is An Autopsy Required?

 There are four mandatory instances when the county coroner is required to conduct an autopsy, specifically:

 - Suspicion of foul play

 In the mandatory circumstances set forth above, the coroner does not need the family’s permission to conduct an autopsy.